mattspotnitz/p8105_hw5_mes2165/hw5.md

 iris_with_missing = iris_with_missing %>% mutate(Sepal.Length = as.numeric(Sepal.Length), Sepal.Width = as.numeric(Sepal.Width), Petal.Length = as.numeric(Petal.Length), Petal.Width = as.numeric(Petal.Width))
 ```

-Now, I will make and iterate the function
+Now, I will make and iterate the function.

 ``` r
 prop_test_function = function(vector) {